Toxic positivity is when people force themselves to be happy at all costs

 For many mental health specialists, toxic positivity is the idea that we should focus only on positive emotions and the positive aspects of our lives.
 It is the belief that if we ignore difficult emotions or moments, we will be much happier.

 Seeing the positive often helps to overcome hardships and protect oneself from the hardships of the world.
 It is also a way to reassure our loved ones, when they begin to worry about you.
 But as in all things, excessiveness is harmful and can be toxic.
-Refraining from feeling down in the dumps and ignoring our negative emotions and feelings with the idea that we will be happier in this way is totally counterproductive.
+Refraining ourselves from feeling down in the dumps and ignoring our negative emotions and feelings with the idea that we will be happier in this way is totally counterproductive.

-Be positive but don’t suppress your emotions
+Be upbeat, but don’t suppress your emotions

 Although we are often asked to put things into perspective, to embrace the feel-good attitude and to remain, going against what we actually feel is never very healthy.
 Indeed, it is not because you ignore your stress, sadness or anxiety that they will disappear.
 Quite the contrary!
 To deny your emotions is to take the risk of exacerbating them because they will not be addressed.
 In short, being positive is good, but knowing how to recognize and accept your emotions is better.

 The importance of taking care of your mental health